3-Computer-Controlled Cutting¶

 - Read the Manual

-Speed and Power settings are also important and highly variable…depending on the type and thickness of the machine, and if you intend to cut or engrave.
+Speed and Power settings are also important and highly variable…depending on the type and thickness of the material, and if you intend to cut or engrave.
 Generally, slower motion speed and higher power…are required to cut thicker, harder materials.
 Faster speed and lower power for thin, easy to cut (and easy to burn) materials.
 The ideal setting will need to be checked through trial and error for each material to be cut.
 This was tested in our group assignment.

 Individual assignment¶